kevinrenskers/mixedcase.nl/content/articles/2013-07-25-finding-solution-pictures-cloud.md

 ## Closing thoughts
 I'm not too sure how long companies like Picturelife, Everpix and Loom will be around for, and for that reason using Dropbox or Flickr seems like a safer choice.
 Out of those two options I still think that Flickr would be the best one once I figure out how to automatically sync from the desktop.

-Any suggestions for a pain free photo workflow with online backup are more then welcome!
+Any suggestions for a pain free photo workflow with online backup are more than welcome!

 ### Update August 4, 2013
 After about a week of waiting I got an email from Loom telling me my account was ready.
 I downloaded their OS X app and was pleasantly surprised how much it behaves like Dropbox.
 The app creates a new folder on your hard drive, and anything you put in it is automatically uploaded to the cloud.
 From there your pictures can be viewed on the iOS app or synced to other Macs.